-Growing Nasturtiums can also attract snails, aphids and other bugs which keeps them away from your sensitive crops and then you can just harvest patches of affected plants and feed them to your chickens.
+Growing Nasturtiums can also attract snails, aphids, and other bugs which keeps them away from your sensitive crops and then you can just harvest patches of affected plants and feed them to your chickens.
 The chickens will love the snails/bugs and the Nasturtium itself is a great natural medicine for the chickens.
-Nasturtium can improve reproductive health, immunity and help as a natural antibiotic.
+Nasturtium can improve reproductive health and immunity and help as a natural antibiotic.

 Ways to Eat Nasturtiums